v2south/BinBayes/README.md

 # BinBayes.R

 BinBayes.R is the software implementaion of Bayesian approach for the mixed effects analysis of accuracy studies using mixed binomial regression models.
-We will illustrated how to use BinBayes.R in the following two examples, including result interpretation and plotting.

 ## Introduction